OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ---
 title: 'Add comments in Excel'
-description: 'Learn how to use Office Scripts to add comments in a worksheet.' ms.date: 03/18/2021
+description: 'Learn how to use Office Scripts to add comments in a worksheet.' ms.date: 03/29/2021
 localization_priority: Normal
 ---

 # Add comments in Excel

-This sample shows how to add comments to a cell with at-mention of a contact.
+This sample shows how to add comments to a cell including [@mentioning](https://support.microsoft.com/office/90701709-5dc1-41c7-aa48-b01d4a46e8c7) a colleague.

 ## Example scenario

-* Team lead maintains shift schedule information.
-Team lead assigns employee ID to shift record.
+* The team lead maintains the shift schedule.
+The team lead assigns an employee ID to the shift record.
-* Team lead wishes to send email reminder by adding a comment with @mention of the employee by cross referencing the employee email address along with a custom message from the sheet.
+* The team lead wishes to notify the employee.
+By adding a comment that @mentions the employee, the employee is emailed with a custom message from the sheet.
-* Employee can then address and respond to the comment.
+* The employee can then address and respond to the comment.

 ## Solution